New Gridiron episode available for viewing

 “Gridiron Show” is a New Castle News production featuring News sports editor Ron Poniewasz Jr. and Larry Kelly, who represents the law firm Luxenberg, Garbett, Kelly & George.
 The show is sponsored by the law firm.

 On this week’s episode, Poniewasz and Kelly will discus various topics split into three segments.
-The first segment features a discussion on this week’s Lawrence County Athlete of the Week — Laurel High’s Luke McCoy.
-Last week, McCoy rushed for 223 yards on 17 carries with four touchdowns in a 35-6 home win over Ambridge.
+The first segment features a discussion on this week’s Lawrence County Athlete of the Week — Union High’s Jackson Clark.
+Last week, Clark rushed for 84 yards on 17 carries with a touchdown and a two-point conversion in a 16-0 home win over Rochester.
+Clark also made a touchdown-saving tackle on the goal line in the first half to keep the game scoreless.

-Kelly explains in the Red Hurricane Report how New Castle has built its momentum through three games and figures to expand on that Friday night in a home game against Summit Academy.
+Kelly explains in the Red Hurricane Report how New Castle is ready for a test at WPIAL power Central Valley.
+It will provide a good test for New Castle, which will open Parkway Conference play next week.

-The duo breaks down this week’s slate of football games, six of which are on Friday and one is set for Saturday.
+The duo breaks down this week’s slate of football games, seven of which are on Friday and one is set for Saturday.

 (0) comments